gocd/docker-registry-artifact-plugin/README.md

 3. Configure the build specific artifact details.
    - Optionally specify the `Image` and `Tag`.
 Usually, the `Tag` can be an environment variable that changes for every build.
 For example, the `GO_PIPELINE_LABEL` can be used to publish a versioned docker image.
    - Optionally specify the `BuildFile`.
 Specify a json file name.
 The format of the file should be `{"image": "name", "tag": "tag pattern"}`.
 The `BuildFile` option can be used if the `Tag` option cannot be specified for the tag pattern you want to use.
 The generation of this json file must be handled within the GoCD job.
+   - A private registry has to be part of the image name, like `RegistryURL/Image`.

    ![](images/build_and_publish_image_artifacts.png)